978-9-17-637879-3/StyleFrame/README.md

 If the installation was successful, you should see some licenses printed out that you have to read

+If the installation fails due to timeout or similar, run the command a few more times, if it still doesn't success, follow the instructions at "How to report issues" near the bottom of this page.

 ## How to use:

 When you wish to perform a style check, run `make style_frame`